apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 A `leveldb_store` element may be configured with the following attributes:

-* `directory` : The directory which the store will use to hold it's data files.
+* `directory` : The directory which the store will use to hold its data files.
 The store will create the directory if it does not already exist.
 * `flush_delay` : The flush delay is the amount of time in milliseconds